agileobjects/agileobjects.github.io/_posts/2020-09-09-self-documenting-code-comments.md

 variable is, but tells us nothing about its purpose.

 Secondly, is the comment lying?
 It says we're getting the tab to 'show', but doesn't this function _toggle_ visibility?
-The JSDoc said 'Toggle visibility of a content tab' - I'd expect from that that it would show hidden tabs, and hide visible ones.
+The JSDoc said 'Toggle visibility of a content tab' - I'd expect from that it would _show_ hidden tabs, and _hide_ visible ones.
 Sure enough though, it only _shows_ tabs, it doesn't hide them.
 This is one of the problems with documentation and comments - unlike code, they can _lie_.

 So with a quick detour to rename the function: